Fabre d'Églantine: Political activity

 Fabre served as president and secretary of the club of the Cordeliers, and belonged also to the Jacobin Club.
 Georges Danton chose Fabre as his private secretary, and he sat in the National Convention of 1792-1794.
 D'Églantine voted for the death of King Louis XVI, supporting the maximum and a law which allowed for summary executions, and he was a bitter enemy of the Girondins.

 After the death of Jean-Paul Marat (13 July 1793), Fabre published Portrait de l'Ami du Peuple.

-On the abolition of the Gregorian Calendar in France he sat on the committee entrusted with the creation of the French Republic's French Republican Calendar.
+On the abolition of the Gregorian Calendar in France he sat on the committee entrusted with the creation of the French Republican Calendar.
 The calendar was designed by the politician and agronomist Gilbert Romme, although it is usually attributed to Fabre d'Eglantine, who invented the names of the months.
 This Calendar featured a ten-day week so that Sunday would be forgotten as a religious day, and the months were named after the intrinsic qualities of the seasons.
 He contributed a large part of the new nomenclature; for example, the months of Prairial and Floréal, as well as the days Primidi and Duodi.
 The report which he made on the subject, on 24 October 1793, described the aim of the commission as "to substitute for visions of ignorance the realities of reason, and for sacerdotal prestige the truth of nature," to exalt "the agricultural system…by marking the days and the divisions of the year with intelligible or visible signs taken from agriculture and rural life."